SunstarVIII/SunstarVIII/README.md

+## Sunstar VIII

-### Hi there 👋
+Hi there 👋 [A cat](https://warriors.fandom.com/wiki/Sunstar) who smashes the keyboard and sometimes produces (actually good) code.

-I'm your local cat king/leader.
+- 🛠️ TypeScript / React / Next / yarn
+- ✏️ macOS / VS Code

+### More About Me
+- 😄 Pronouns: he/him, they/them
-- 🔭 I’m currently working on my rich text editor project and language-ext.
+- 🔭 I’m currently working on my rich text editor project.
-- 🌱 I’m not currently learning anything.
+- 🌱 I’m not currently learning anything apart from school.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with the selection/range API.
 - 💬 Ask me about anything related to my projects.
-- 📫 How to reach me: Email
+- 📫 How to reach me: Email (it's the fastest way)
-- 😄 Pronouns: he/him, they/them
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I can't think of one.